 Calibration is necessary for any measuring tool.
 When you use something so many times, it will lose some of its accuracy over time, and the same goes for breathalysers.
 Calibrating your breathalyser regularly ensures that it is inspected professionally to maintain its accuracy.

 Breathalyser repair is not covered under the calibration cost.
 An extra cost will be involved in repairing a damaged or faulty breathalyser.

 How often should I calibrate my breathalyser?

 The more you use your breathalyser or the more alcohol it’s been exposed to, the sooner you will need it to be calibrated.
 The calibration period depends on the number of uses and the type of sensor in the breathalyzer.

-Personal breathalysers usually use semiconductor sensors and will require calibration every 6 months or 200 uses.
-Industrial breathalyzers usually use fuel cell sensors, which maintains its accuracy for longer, and requires calibration less frequently – every 12 months or about 500 uses, depending on the model.
+Andatech's Industrial breathalyzers use larger capacity fuel cell sensors, which maintains its accuracy for longer, and requires calibration every 12 months.

 The common misconception among customers is that if you drink 2-3 glasses of alcohol, the breathalyzer should definitely get a reading.
 In actuality, your BAC reading will depend on your age, gender, and size as well, and not just the number of drinks that you have had.

 If you need to calibrate your Andatech breathalyzer in Malaysia, please contact us.

 Disclaimer: The information provided in this article is for general reference only.
 Please seek advice from professionals according to your business’s needs.

 Written by Andatech Malaysia